 The sole wedding party I’ve been in was for a male friend from art school.
 He is the only man I’ve known personally to describe himself as a feminist, which makes me love him even more.
 It makes me wonder, why haven’t more men in my life embraced the so-called f-word?
 Enter the book that just launched in Toronto, The Guy’s Guide to Feminism (Seal Press, 2011) by Michael Kaufman and Michael Kimmel, who are both educators, activists, and seasoned writers.

 The book takes the form of an encyclopedia—albeit a hip one complete with cartoons—with short entries arranged alphabetically.
-I found myself fantasizing about having a son and answering prickly questions like, “Mom, why is feminazi a bad word?” with the simple turn of a page.
-The tone is casual, thanks to slang like ‘pussy-whipped’, and concepts like heteronormativity simplified as ‘the male-female thing’.
-Reluctant readers will surely be comforted by the absence of academic jargon (at one point, the authors even include a poem as an alternative to the "boring lecture version" and refer to the impenetrability of scholarly texts).
+I found myself fantasizing about having a son and answering prickly questions like, “Mom, why is feminazi a bad word?” by simply turning a page.
+The tone is casual, with slang like ‘pussy-whipped,’ and concepts like heteronormativity simplified as ‘the male-female thing.’
+Reluctant readers will surely be comforted by the absence of academic jargon (at one point, the authors even include a poem as an alternative to the “boring lecture version” and refer to the impenetrability of scholarly texts).
 Of course, this is all a non-confrontational lead-in to deconstruct serious problems, in the same way that my chipper dentist makes me feel at ease before drilling into my enamel; the gentle intro to hard work isn’t fooling anyone.
 Problems are discussed with just the right amount of hard facts backing up the authors’ progressive viewpoints.
 Data, like the sobering difference between female representation in parliament in countries that have affirmative action quotas versus those that do not, is kept to a minimum, so it doesn’t feel too encyclopedic.
 Equally modest in degree are the historical tidbits, like job ads from the 1950s that specified the gender required of applicants.
-The authors give us a break from their own voices with the interspersion of fictional dialogues between, for example, a sergeant and a defiant recruit hell-bent on defending women’s right to serve in the military, or an exchange between a porn producer, a director, and a feminist executive assistant.
+The authors give us a break from their own voices with the interspersion of fictional dialogues between, for example, a sergeant and a defiant recruit hell-bent on defending women’s right to serve in the military, or between a porn producer, a director, and a feminist executive assistant.
 Shifting to characters doesn’t so much reduce the effect of the two Michaels up on a soapbox as break up the format for the sake of variety.

 As an adult reader, I found myself distracted while reading entries on topics such as homophobia and honour killings by making connections to news stories like Brett Ratner stepping down from the Oscars last week after using a pejorative term for gay men, or the current Ontario Superior Court trial for the drowning of several family members in Kingston.
 Like the Facebook group mentioned above, these news stories underscore the relevance of the book.
 Another distraction was my impulse to connect unjust experiences of mine or of my friends to the topics.
 That made me think that this could also be a great gift for a young woman, to encourage her to reflect on how she should be treated.